-1. General
+1. POLICY STATEMENT

-- 1.1.
-Jiu Rong Holdings Limited (the "Company"), and its subsidiaries (collectively, the "Group") is committed to upholding high standards of business integrity, honesty and transparency in all of its business dealings.
-The Group strictly prohibits any form of fraud or bribery, and is committed to the prevention, deterrence, detection and investigation of all forms of fraud and bribery. - 1.2.
-The Board of the Company is accountable for the implementation of the Group's anti-fraud or bribery efforts (including core values, code of conduct, risk management, internal controls, communication and training, oversight and monitoring).
-Executive Directors of the Company are responsible for ensuring the effective implementation and in particular, the monitoring and investigation of any material fraudulent or bribery activities committed within the Group. - 1.3.
-Fraud or bribery damages the Group's reputation and undermines its relationship with its regulators and its customers, business partners and competitors.
-It may lead to criminal prosecution of or regulatory action against the Group or its employees, resulting in the imposition of criminal or civil penalties, including fines and imprisonment, and could damage the Group's business.
-Definition of fraud and some examples of fraudulent behaviour that may impact the Group are set out in Appendix 1 to this Policy. - 1.4.
-This Policy applies to the Group, and to all directors, officers and employees of the Group (which for these purposes includes temporary or contract staff) (the "Employees"), as well as its Third-Party Representatives (as further described in paragraph 6 below). - 1.5.
-All Employees are required to comply with this Policy, as well as any additional requirements set by their employing company or by local law (which may be stricter than those set out in this Policy, including but not limited to the Prevention of Bribery Ordinance (Chapter 201 of the Laws of Hong Kong)), the breach of which may lead to disciplinary action that might
+- 1.1 PINE Technology Holdings Limited (the "Company"), and its subsidiaries (collectively, the "Group") is committed to upholding high standards of business integrity, honesty and transparency in all its business dealings.
+The Group strictly prohibits any form of fraud or bribery, and is committed to the prevention, deterrence, detection and investigation of all forms of fraud and bribery. - 1.2 The Board of the Company is accountable for the implementation of the Group's antifraud or bribery efforts (including core values, code of conduct, risk management, internal controls, communication and training, oversight and monitoring).
+Executive Directors of the Company are responsible for ensuring the effective implementation and in particular, the monitoring and investigation of any material fraudulent or bribery activities committed within the Group.
+Definition of fraud and some examples of fraudulent behaviour that may impact the Group are set out in Appendix1 to this Policy. - 1.3 This Policy applies to the Group, and to all directors, officers and employees of the Group (which for these purposes includes temporary or contract staff) (the "Employees"), as well as its Third Party Representatives (as further described in paragraph 7 below). - 1.4 All Employees are required to comply with this Policy, as well as any additional requirements set by their employing company or by local law (which may be stricter than those set out in this Policy), the breach of which may lead to disciplinary action that might ultimately result in termination of employment and/or personal civil or criminal sanctions.